 CBD oil usually causes few side effects, which are typically mild.
 Common side effects from CBD may include:

 - an upset stomach

 - changes in appetite

 For some people, CBD may make it unsafe for them to operate heavy machinery or drive.

 There may be a link between CBD use and suicidal ideation in some cases.
-One 2020 article notes a correlation between the two but emphasizes that CBD may not be responsible for this outcome.
+One

 More research will help to determine the link between CBD and suicidal ideation.
 Anyone using CBD should watch for any unusual signs and changes in behavior.

 If you know someone at immediate risk of self-harm, suicide, or hurting another person:

 - Ask the tough question: “Are you considering suicide?”